OpenFn/language-postgresql/README.md

 ## Create a table in the database

 This function allows to create a table in a database from a given array of columns.
+The key `identity` can be use for a column to auto-generate a value.

 ```js
 insertTable('users', state =>